nytimes/gizmo/README.md

 #### [`server/kit`](https://godoc.org/github.com/NYTimes/gizmo/server/kit)

-This is an experimental package in Gizmo!
+The `server/kit` package embodies Gizmo's goals to combine with go-kit.

-* The rationale behind this package:
+* In this package you'll find:
-    * A more opinionated server with fewer choices
+    * A more opinionated server with fewer choices.
-    * go-kit is used for serving HTTP/JSON & gRPC is used for serving HTTP2/RPC
+    * go-kit used for serving HTTP/JSON & gRPC used for serving HTTP2/RPC
-    * Monitoring and metrics are handled by a sidecar (ie. Cloud Endpoints)
+    * Monitoring and metrics are automatically registered if running within App Engine.
-    * Logs always go to stdout/stderr
+    * Logs go to stdout locally or directly to Stackdriver when in GCP.
-    * Using Go's 1.8 graceful HTTP shutdown
+    * Using Go's 1.8 graceful HTTP shutdown.
-    * Services using this package are meant for deploy to GCP with GKE and Cloud Endpoints.
+    * Services using this package are expected to deploy to GCP.

 #### [`auth`](https://godoc.org/github.com/NYTimes/gizmo/auth)